NeuraiProject/neurai-rpc/DEPIN_IMPLEMENTATION_GUIDE_EN.md

 }
 ```

-**Note:** For DePIN messaging, the token can be any asset.
-For the dedicated DePIN asset-management RPCs, use the `&ASSET` asset type.
+**Note:** Both DePIN messaging and the asset-management RPCs use the dedicated `&ASSET` DEPIN asset type — `-depinmsgtoken` must start with `&`, and DEPIN assets are currently testnet/regtest only.

 ### 5.2 Key Management